crate/crate-howtos/docs/deployment/containers/docker.rst

 Notice here that:

-- You updated the container and node name to ``crate02``
+- You updated the container and node name to ``crate02``.
-- You updated the port mapping, so that port ``4202`` on your host is mapped to ``4200`` on the container
+- You updated the port mapping, so that port ``4202`` on your host is mapped to ``4200`` on the container.
-- You set the parameter ``discovery.seed_hosts`` to contain the other hosts of the cluster
+- You set the parameter ``discovery.seed_hosts`` to contain the other hosts of the cluster.
 - ``cluster.initial_master_nodes``:  Since only nodes ``crate01`` and ``crate02``
-  will participate in the election of the first master, this setting is unchanged
+  will participate in the election of the first master, this setting is unchanged.

 Now, if you go back to the admin UI you opened earlier, or visit the admin UI of the node you just created (located at ``http://localhost:4202/``) you